Yetangitu/books/README.md

     -c 		create a config file using current settings (see -H, -P, -U, -R) -e		edit config file

-    -p DBPASS	database password (cache password for this session) use empty string ("") to get password prompt

     -@		use tor (through torsocks) to connect to libgen server -k		keep downloaded files after exit
     -h		this help message